 Slip-in Orthotics: Cost-effective slip-in Heel Seats can provide immediate relief from the pain in your heels and fascia, allowing you to go about your daily activities by supporting and cushioning your fascia and heel.

 Icing: Icing can greatly reduce the painful inflammation in your heels and fascia.
 Consistent icing, several times a day will provide the best results.
+It’s best to limit icing to 20 minutes at a time.

 Dietary Changes: Weight and diet go hand in hand with plantar fasciitis.
 Click here to learn more about how weight and diet affect the health of your feet, and can be used to improve pain management.